Logo campus MANa

 After an introduction to the skills and creations of La Métairie Bruyère, the training program invites participants to an in-depth immersion in printmaking techniques.
 It offers a comprehensive exploration of the processes involved in transforming an artwork into a printed piece, blending technical expertise with an artistic approach.

-Participants will learn to recognize and differentiate between the main traditional and contemporary printing techniques, such as wood and metal engraving, lithography, typography, and monotype.
+Participants will learn to recognize and differentiate between the main traditional and contemporary printing techniques, such as wood and metal engraving and typography.
 They will understand the specific characteristics of each process, its limitations, and the aesthetic effects it makes possible.

 A key focus will be placed on the dialogue between the artist and the craftspeople—engravers and printers—whose collaboration is crucial in bringing a printed work to life.
 Through the study of concrete examples and completed projects, participants will discover how this interaction shapes the final result.